 Yuppie – The term yuppie originated in the 1980s and is used to refer to young urban professionals who are successful in business and considerably affluent.

-If there is a term you were looking for and you don't see it, you can submit it here and we will add it to our Glossary of Financial Terms.
+If there is a term you were looking for in the Glossary of Financial Terms and you don't see it, you can submit it here, and we will add it.